-- Suited to the tasks they are allocated (e.g.: DBS ' Disclosure Barring Service'checked if working in a children's area). - Trained and thoroughly briefed, and qualified where required by law. - Familiar with onsite emergency and incident plans. - Aware of who they report to. - Clearly identified by fluorescent waistcoats. - Equipped with two-way radios or have alternative means of communicating. - Equipped with torches after dark. - Placed in key areas.
+- Suited to the tasks they are allocated check with the DBS (Disclosure Barring Service) if working in a children's area. - Trained and thoroughly briefed, and qualified where required by law. - Familiar with onsite emergency and incident plans. - Aware of who they report to. - Clearly identified by fluorescent waistcoats. - Equipped with two-way radios or have alternative means of communicating. - Equipped with torches after dark. - Placed in key areas.